Rains and inadequate infrastructure lead to floods

 Application of the Flood Resilience Measurement for Communities (FRMC) approach which brings together communities and other stakeholders to analyse and strengthen resilience is central to Practical Action’s work.

 An example of an intervention generated by applying the FRMC is the establishment of a community tree nursery with the community of San Miguel de Viso.
 The nursery is part of the Field School for Climate Resilience – a space for theoretical and practical work that aims to strengthen knowledge and promote best practices in climate resilience.
-Managed by a women’s community group, the nursery provides fresh, nutritious food that contributes to community health when market access is cut due to floods, landslides, or as as result of the Covid-19 pandemic and related lockdown.
+Managed by a women’s community group, the nursery provides fresh, nutritious food that contributes to community health when market access is cut due to floods, landslides, or other unforeseeable impacts from events such as the Covid-19 pandemic and lockdown.

 High exposure to natural hazards but low investment in disaster risk reduction